shrutisharma27/7targets-docs/docs/_docs/lead.md

 - you can also decide to go ahead with Adding the leads where leads were successfully extracted

 To clarify any confusion between upload format validation and lead validation in the process of uploading the excel.
-1. During upload, let's call it **lead extraction successful**.
+1. During upload, let's call it **lead extraction**.
 Call it extraction instead of validation because Assistant is actually extracting names and email ids using her AI model.
 2. Post upload, after assigning schedule, Add the leads and Assistant starts processing.
 In this, as first step of processing, lead email is validated.
 Lets call that **email valid/invalid**.